Last update: 12/7/2021

 - Learn something new – plenty to find out online or in books for the curious.
 Do that thing you always wanted to do.
 If you engage your brain in learning something new, it will have less time to worry.

 - Find something joyful, uplifting or to be thankful for in every day.
 Seek and you will find.
 Write them down, so you can look back on them if you need to.
+And pin up some uplifting photos, or use one as wallpaper on your phone or laptop.

 - If social media contributes to feelings of anxiety or overwhelm – limit it and put a pause on friends who spread fear.